 \subsubsection{Third Test: Exponential Probability And 2X Replication}

-In the third round of testing, the probability of assigning sub-circuits to the \acp{QPU} was modified from being linearly proportional to being exponentially dependent on the \textit{integrity score} $IS_{n}$.
+In the third round of testing, the probability of assigning sub-circuits to the \ac{QPUs} was modified from being linearly proportional to being exponentially dependent on the \textit{integrity score} $IS_{n}$.
 Meanwhile, the replication factor was kept constant at 2X.
 The updated formula that determines which \ac{QPU} will be used to execute quantum sub-circuits is as follows:

-This assignment criterion shifts most of the workload to the most reliable \acp{QPU} while under-utilizing suspicious processors.
-Figure \ref{fig:integrity-saboteurs-exp} displays the high-level output probability distributions with a growing number of saboteurs (from 1 to 6) and an exponential probability of sub-circuit execution.
+This assignment criterion shifts most of the workload to the most reliable \ac{QPUs} while under-utilising suspicious processors.
+Figure~\ref{fig:integrity-saboteurs-exp} displays the high-level output probability distributions with a growing number of saboteurs (from 3 to 6) and an exponential probability of sub-circuit execution.

 This visual result can be quantitatively assessed by measuring the Hellinger distance between each distribution and the ground truth.
-As shown in Figure \ref{fig:hellinger-integrity-exp} and Table~\ref{table:hellinger-integrity-exp-redundancy2}, the presence of up to four saboteurs among the six \acp{QPU} does not significantly alter the outcome.
+As shown in Figure~\ref{fig:hellinger-integrity-exp} and Table~\ref{table:hellinger-integrity-exp-redundancy2}, the presence of up to four saboteurs among the six \ac{QPUs} (i.e., the majority of the \ac{QPUs} available) does not significantly alter the outcome.
 However, the distance increases sharply from five to six saboteurs, approaching a value of 1.
 This represents a clear improvement over the previous test, in which the assignment probability was linearly proportional to the \ac{QPU} integrity score.